 In my opinion, the best part of this recipe is that you only need a few ingredients!
 Here’s what you’ll need:

 - Cranberries – Fresh or frozen will work for this recipe.
 Up here in Massachusetts, we’re lucky to have fresh, locally grown cranberries available in the fall and winter.
-Since we get a lot in our winter CSA, I like to use them weekly to make this jam (and freeze any additional supply for smoothies and baking).
+Since we get a lot in our winter CSA, I like to use them weekly to make this jam (and always save some fresh cranberries to use in cranberry jalapeno dip for parties!).

 - Water – Because cranberries aren’t as juicy as other fruits that are usually used to make chia jam (like my strawberry chia jam recipe, for example) – you’ll need to add some water to help get the right texture.